FLOKITOTO/API/API/readme.md

 The project is realized in python with flask and a MongoDB database Minimum required is to using MongoDb compass.

-Don't forget to set the name Database and name collection in the API
+Don't forget to set the name Database and name collection in your postman requests.

+By default I put my database : local & my collection : mozilla

 [MongoDB_API]